refi64/chromium-tar/tools/gn/docs/reference.md

 ```
   --xcode-project=<file_name>
-      Override defaut Xcode project file name ("all").
+      Override default Xcode project file name ("all").
 The project file is
       written to the root build directory.

   --xcode-build-system=<value>